syedaerumnaz/erum-skitchenqatar/README.md

 # erum-skitchenqatar
-it is a hommebased biyani business
+it is a hommebased biryani business